-All students will take TWO PACKRAT examinations during the clinical year.
+All students will take the PACKRAT I and PACKRAT II examinations during the clinical year.
 These will be ungraded assignments but are critical for the student to gauge their current level of clinical knowledge and test-taking endurance.
-The PACKRAT is 225 question examination developed by the Physician Assistant Education Association (PAEA).
+The PACKRAT is a 225-question examination developed by the Physician Assistant Education Association (PAEA).
 Per the PAEA, it is an "objective, comprehensive self-assessment tool for student and curricular evaluation."
-The exam has a blueprint, topic list, and objectives that are available for student review: https://paeaonline.org/assessment/packrat Students will be provided with individualized detailed results with a score breakdown by content and task area as well as keyword feedback on concepts missed.
-Results will be reviewed and addressed as required with students on an individual basis.
+The exam has a blueprint, topic list, and objectives that are available for student review: https://paeaonline.org/assessment/packrat.
+Students will be provided with individualized, detailed results with a score breakdown by content and task area, as well as keyword feedback on concepts missed.
+Results will be reviewed and addressed as required with students individually based on performance.